 The Directed Acyclic Graph or Dag is a diagram representing the relationship of a collection of discrete units.
 Each unit has a relation arrow pointing back to at least one “parent” unit.
-Every relational arrow faces one direction, and the Dag is acyclic meaning if you commence from one unit and follow every link to the earlier generations of the parent units, you’ll never land back to the original unit.
+Every relational arrow faces one direction, and the Dag is the acyclic meaning if you commence from one unit and follow every link to the earlier generations of the parent units, you’ll never land back to the original unit.

 This suggests that every direction linking arrow represents the validation relationship between the first and its parent transaction, known as the hash function.
-New transaction entering the chain validate at least one transaction existing in the chain.
+New transactions entering the chain validate at least one transaction existing in the chain.
 The validation is completed when the hash of the parent transaction is stored within the new transaction.